ibm-cloud-docs/discovery-data/recovery.md

 ![IBM Cloud only](images/cloudonly.png)</br>

- {{site.data.keyword.discoveryfull}} is highly available within multiple {{site.data.keyword.cloud}} locations (for example, Dallas and Washington, DC).
-However, recovering from potential disasters that affect an entire location requires planning and preparation.
+{{site.data.keyword.discoveryfull}} is highly available in all {{site.data.keyword.cloud}} regions where {{site.data.keyword.discoveryshort}} is offered.
+However, recovering from potential disasters that affect an entire region requires planning and preparation.
 {: shortdesc}

-You are responsible for understanding your configuration, customization, and usage of the service.
-You are also responsible for being ready to re-create an instance of the service in a new location and to restore your data in any location.
+You are responsible for understanding your customization and usage of the service.
+You are also responsible for being ready to re-create an instance of the service in a new region and to restore your data in any region.
 See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external} for more information.

 ## High availability
 {: #ha}